 The Best Autumn Hikes in Saskatchewan

-Saskatchewan’s landscape is richly, surprisingly diverse in the fall.
-Wonderfully unexpected places to wander, climb and camp are everywhere – from the blanket of boreal forest and clear lakes in the north to the hills and grasslands in the south.
+Saskatchewan’s landscapes are surprisingly diverse in autumn.
+Wonderfully unexpected places to wander, climb and camp are everywhere – from the blanket of boreal forest and crystal-clear lakes in the north to the hills and grasslands in the south.

-Explore hidden treasures like giant sand dunes, peaceful rivers, native grasslands, plunging valleys, and the beautiful badlands.
+Explore hidden treasures like giant sand dunes, peaceful rivers, native grasslands, plunging valleys, and beautiful badlands.

 “Saskatchewan is the perfect backdrop for any hiker and nature lover to get out there and experience wondrous, scenic beauty.
 If you thought the province was flat with just grass and fields as far as the eye can see, then you’re in for a surprise.” –todocanada.ca